-- Your savings contribute to your credit union’s loan fund so your savings are helping other members - members like you.
+- Your savings contribute to a central loan fund so they’re helping other members - people like you.

-- Credit unions are non-sectarian, non-political, and continue that Irish tradition of co-operative self-help.
+- Credit unions are non-political, non-religious and continue that Irish tradition of co-operative self-help.

-- It has been shown throughout history that people can achieve far more through cooperation than individual effort.
+- It has been shown throughout history that people can achieve far more by working together than working alone.